kimdurante/intro-to-gdal/content/raster.md

 ```
 ## Converting Data (gdal_translate)
 <br/>
-The `gdal_translate` utility can be used to convert raster data between different formats, as well as perform operations such as resampling, rescaling, and adding NoData values.
+The `gdal_translate` utility can convert, compress, and resample raster data

 The ```-of``` flag is used to specify the output format.
 If not specified, the format is guessed from the extension.
-Use the short format name

 Converting a GeoTIFF to a PNG: